collective/volto-sentry/readme.md

 ## Features

-### Extends the Volto functionalities by providing a way to easily integrate Sentry.io into your project
+- A Volto add-on that provides Sentry.io integration

 ## Prerequisites